Attachment of Earnings Guide for Employers

 How do I ensure the amounts deducted from my employee’s wage/salary are paid to the Council?

 Deductions can be paid to the Council by one of the following methods below.
-In all cases, please ensure that you quote the customer’s 8 digit Council Tax reference number which begins with a 7
+In all cases, please ensure that you quote the customer’s 8 digit Council Tax reference number which begins with a 7 or an 8.

 Through the Bank